okiave/kirbybootstrap-single-page/readme.md

     git clone --recursive https://github.com/NECKRHINOS/kirby-bootstrap-starterkit.git

-Install all the components from the bower and package .json files provided in this repository:

-    bower install

-    npm install

-This will get you Bootstrap, jQuery and the necessary components for working with Grunt.
+Install npm and bower.
+This will get you everything provided with the .json files, including Bootstrap and jQuery:

+    npm install && bower install

 ## Done